microsoft/vscode-docs/docs/editor/workspace-trust.md

 Workspace settings are stored in the `.vscode` folder at the root of your workspace and are therefore shared by anyone who clones the workspace repository.
 Some settings contain paths to executables (for example, linter binaries), which if set to point to malicious code, could do damage.
 For this reason, there are a set of workspace settings that are disabled when running in Restricted Mode.

-In the Workspace Trust editor, there is a link to display the workspace settings that aren't being applied that brings up the Settings editor scoped by the `@tag:requireTrustedWorkspace` tag.
+In the Workspace Trust editor, there is a link to display the workspace settings that aren't being applied by bringing up the Settings editor scoped by the `@tag:requireTrustedWorkspace` tag.

 ![Settings editor scoped by the requireTrustedWorkspace tag](images/workspace-trust/requireTrustedWorkspace-settings.png)